 sudo iptables -A INPUT -p tcp --dport 22 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 80 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 443 -j ACCEPT

 It should return with the results below which means all TCP protocol connections from the specified ports will be accepted:

 Iptables allows you to filter packets based on an IP address or a range of IP addresses.
 You need to specify it after the -s option.
 For example, to accept packets from 192.168.1.3, the command would be:

 sudo iptables -A INPUT -s 192.168.1.3 -j ACCEPT

 sudo iptables -A INPUT -s 192.168.1.3 -j DROP

 If you want to drop packets from a range of IP addresses, you have to use the -m option and iprange module.
 Then, specify the IP address range with –src-range.
 Remember, a hyphen should separate the range of ip addresses without space, like this:

 sudo iptables -A INPUT -m iprange --src-range 192.168.1.100-192.168.1.200 -j DROP

 sudo iptables -A INPUT -j DROP

 If you want to remove all rules and start with a clean slate, you can use the -F option (flush):

 sudo iptables -F

 This command erases all current rules.
 However, to delete a specific rule, you must use the -D option.
 First, you need to see all the available rules by entering the following command:

 sudo iptables -L --line-numbers

 You will get a list of rules with numbers:

 Chain INPUT (policy ACCEPT) num target prot opt source destination 1 ACCEPT all -- 192.168.0.4 anywhere 2 ACCEPT tcp -- anywhere anywhere tcp dpt:https 3 ACCEPT tcp -- anywhere anywhere tcp dpt:http 4 ACCEPT tcp -- anywhere anywhere tcp dpt:ssh

 sudo iptables -D INPUT 3

 The iptables rules that we have created are saved in memory.
 That means we have to save them to a file to be able to load them again after a reboot.
-To make these changes persistent after restarting the server, you can use these commands depending if you are saving IPv4 or IPv6 rules:
+To make these changes you can use these commands depending if you are saving IPv4 or IPv6 rules: